No matter what anyone says, one thing is true about most youth soccer players: they have big dreams.

 TO PLAY MAJOR COLLEGE SOCCER:

 The lines between the different levels of college soccer are thin.
-For major college soccer, players are primarily recruited through top leagues such as Elite Clubs National League, Development Academy, and Elite National Premier League.
+For major college soccer, players are primarily recruited through top leagues such as Elite Clubs National League and Development Academy.
 Major college coaches primarily recruit these leagues because not only do the best players play in them, but these leagues offer players consistent high quality competition that readies them for the next level.
-FC Alliance offers two of the three leagues: ECNL and ENPL.
+FC Alliance offers one of these leagues: ECNL.
 The only other club in Tennessee that offers these leagues is Tennessee Soccer Club in Nashville.

 The ECNL is currently considered by many as the top girls soccer league in the United States and one of the top girls leagues in the world.
 In a perfect society, the best girls in East Tennessee would all be encouraged to try out for an FC Alliance ECNL team.
 Ideally, they would all join together on one team, play in the top league in the country, and work together to create the most opportunities for each other.